• Most tax-efficient director’s salary and dividends for 2026-27

 When your annual personal income from all sources exceeds the Personal Allowance threshold of £12,570 and the dividend allowance of £500, your dividends will be subject to tax rates based on your Income Tax band(s).
 However, as mentioned, you won’t pay any National Insurance on your dividend income.

-This means that unless you receive a director’s salary and/or income from other sources, you can take up to £13,070 of dividends free from personal tax in 2024-25.
-Anything above this amount will be subject to the dividend tax rates outlined earlier in the article.
+This means that unless you receive a director’s salary and/or taxable income from other sources, you can take up to £13,070 of dividends free from personal tax in 2026-27.
+Any amount above this threshold will be subject to the dividend tax rates outlined earlier in the article.

-While dividend tax is tied to Income Tax bands, the rates are considerably lower since companies pay between 19% and 25% Corporation Tax on their profits before issuing dividends to shareholders.
+While dividend tax is tied to Income Tax bands, the rates are considerably lower, as companies pay Corporation Tax of 19% to 25% on their profits before issuing dividends to shareholders.

-However, you will still pay less tax overall by combining a director’s salary and dividends, as opposed to taking all of your income as a salary.
+However, you will still pay less tax overall by combining a director’s salary and dividends instead of taking all your income as a salary.
 The tax and NIC savings will be more significant if you are a higher-rate or additional-rate taxpayer.

 Your director’s salary is a tax-deductible business expense.
 This means your company will save Corporation Tax on whatever amount you decide to take.

 Dividend payments cannot be claimed as a business expense.
 This is why dividends can only be paid to shareholders from profits after tax.
-However, the lower dividend tax rates and NIC savings usually make up for this.
+However, the lower dividend tax rates and NIC savings usually compensate for this.

 Example 1 – Company with annual taxable profits of £60,000

-Suppose your company has taxable profits of £60,000 after deducting running costs and expenses (but before accounting for your salary).
+Suppose your company has taxable profits of £60,000 per year after deducting running costs and expenses (but before accounting for your salary).

 The table below shows how this would work in practice, including a breakdown of the total tax liability: